 Taylor’s theory began to seep into other sectors, like education.
 Now a full century later, our institutions of learning are still implementing Taylor’s theories- efficiency, maximizing output, minimizing costs, all in accordance with the prescribed “standards”.
-When the “product” happens to be an actual child, things get a bit tricky and problems arise (these are just a few):
+When the “product” happens to be an actual child, things get a bit complicated.

 Todd Rose goes on to explain that even though the existence of “average” in most sectors of our society has been de-bunked for years now, we still operate as if it were true.

 “The lure of averagarianism dupes scientists, educators, business leaders, hiring managers, and physicians into believing that they are learning something meaningful about an individual by comparing her to an average, when they are really ignoring everything important about her.” (emphasis mine)The End of Average, p.
 64

 Stripping the Labels

 When we stop looking at the individual, and begin to sort people into groups and put labels on those groups, by definition, we have begun to discriminate.
 We strip the person of what makes them uniquely them: their gifts, their interests, and, instead, compare them to an arbitrary set of norms and then against each other.
 And we usually don’t even try to hide it.
 Any student at any time knows, “I am better than her.” or “I’m not as smart as him”.